 Each year the questions for both the regional and national Academic WorldQuestsTM are taken from the study guide published by the World Affairs Councils of America.
 It contains to the required readings from which all the questions will be taken.
-This year’s study guide can be found here, and the study guides for recent years can also be found below.
-This year’s question categories are:
+Download the study guide here.

 How to Register